12 One-on-One Meeting Tools To Boost Productivity

 • It offers analytics that uncovers patterns and trends, including favored meeting days, leading contributors, and sought-after meeting formats.

-Pricing: The basic version of Calendly is free and is suitable if you work independently.
+Pricing: The basic version of Calendly is free and suitable for working independently.
 For teams, the monthly cost is $8/user, billed annually.

 one on one meeting tools